Research-Practice Webinar, March 19 | Equitable School Leadership in California’s Diverse Rural Contexts

 Research Perspective

-Dr. Kristina Hesbol introduced the Center for Innovative Rural Collaborative Leadership Education (CIRCLE), which supports rural schools and communities by disrupting deficit narratives and celebrating rural cultural wealth.
+Dr. Kristina Hesbol introduced the Center for Innovative Rural Collaborative Leadership Education (CIRCLE)(link is external), which supports rural schools and communities by disrupting deficit narratives and celebrating rural cultural wealth.
 CIRCLE operates as a practice–research partnership that centers practitioners as experts in the field who can guide and inform rural leadership research.
-Through its Rural Innovative School Leadership Network Improvement Community (RISL_NIC), CIRCLE brings together a community of leaders to discuss context-specific challenges and “bright spots” in rural education with an equity lens.
+Through its Rural Innovative School Leadership Network Improvement Community (RISL_NIC)(link is external), CIRCLE brings together a community of leaders to discuss context-specific challenges and “bright spots” in rural education with an equity lens.
 “Bright spots” encompass exemplary educational leaders and practices where traditionally marginalized students demonstrate improved learning outcomes.

 One pressing equity issue rural leaders face is the increasing arrival of migrant and refugee students in communities where educators feel ill-equipped to meet their needs due to differences in racial, cultural, and linguistic backgrounds.
 Dr. Hesbol highlighted two compelling examples of “bright spots” that addressed this issue by shifting the paradigm and engaging community members: 1) A Colorado district that transformed its approach to supporting Eritrean families and Spanish-speaking students from accountability to responsibility, and 2) A district in Othello, Washington where a superintendent involved abuelas (grandmothers) from the community to provide targeted literacy support, improving high school graduation rates from 34% to 86%.